JoaquinValle/mac-dev-environment/README.md

 ## Oh My Zsh Plugins
 - The plugins should be defined as so:
-  >plugins=(alias-finder git brew copydir copyfile dotenv npm nvm osx z zsh-syntax-highlighting zsh-autosuggestions history-substring-search zsh-completions zsh_reload)
+  >plugins=(zsh-syntax-highlighting zsh-autosuggestions history-substring-search zsh-completions alias-finder brew copydir copyfile dotenv git npm nvm osx z zsh_reload)
 - Do not include any plugins you do not want to install.

 1. [Zsh Syntax Highlighting](https://github.com/zsh-users/zsh-syntax-highlighting)